Kimberly Dark: Life

 Dark was born in San Diego, California in 1968.
-She received a B.A. from University of Colorado, Colorado Springs in 1989, and an M.A. in Sociology from Cal State San Marcos in 1998.
+She received a B.A. from University of Colorado, Colorado Springs in 1989, an M.A. in sociology from Cal State San Marcos in 1998, and a Ph.D. in sociology from the University of Portsmouth in the United Kingdom in 2025.
 She began her work as a storyteller and performance artist in 1998.
-She was previously founder and principal for Current Change Consulting, a firm specializing in coalition building facilitation, conflict resolution, and qualitative research.
+She had previously set up Current Change Consulting, a firm specializing in coalition-building facilitation, conflict resolution, and qualitative research.

 Her current work uses sociological perspectives and first person storytelling to discuss ways humans organize social life – through gender, race, class, and sexuality (among others).
 Her trainings, lectures and writings use humor to reveal the makeup of privilege and oppression, as the purpose is to prompt change.
 Her work has been produced at colleges and universities in North America and Europe, and at theaters, festivals, conferences and other events worldwide.

-She offers regular trainings on Unlearning Unconscious Bias, Becoming a Brilliant Bystander, and Linguistic Reframing.
-She expands upon these trainings in her 5-day Body Wise Professional Development Intensives in Hawaii.
-Her educational programs and interactive lectures include "Gender Race and Money" and "You Don't Owe Anyone Pretty."
-Kimberly Dark also teaches in a graduate program in Sociological Practice at Cal State San Marcos.

-As of 2021, she has authored and toured nine solo-performances including, You Don't Owe Anyone Pretty, Things I Learned from Fat People on the Plane, Complicated Courtesies, Love Sex and Laughter, The Butch Femme Chronicles: Discussions With Women Who Are Not Like Me (and Some Who Are), Public Contact, True Confessions of a Lesbian Diva, Stripped and Teased: Scandalous Stories With Subversive Subplots, and Dykeotomy.
+Dark taught in a graduate program in sociological practice at Cal State San Marcos until 2023.